Sepsis Claims: Medical Negligence Compensation for Sepsis Negligence

 What is considered sepsis medical negligence?

-Early detection of sepsis is critical and if treated quickly with antibiotics most people make a full recovery with no lasting symptoms.
-The risk is severe though for anyone whose symptoms go undiagnosed and untreated for an extended period, as every delayed minute allows for further advancement of the disease.
+Early detection of sepsis is critical and if treated quickly with antibiotics most patients make a full recovery with no long term lasting symptoms.
+However, the risk is severe for anyone whose symptoms go undiagnosed and untreated for an extended period, as every delayed minute allows for further advancement of the disease.
 The onus is on healthcare professionals to be alert to the symptoms and to take the correct emergency action.

 Their campaign states that there are six warning signs to look for: